-The William Harvey Research Institute (WHRI) at Queen Mary University of London (QMUL) conducts innovative, world-leading research in the fields of cardiovascular, endocrine and inflammation science.
+At the William Harvey Research Institute (WHRI) we conduct innovative, world-leading research in the fields of cardiovascular, endocrine and inflammation science.

-- Our high-impact discoveries in inflammation on leucocyte migration, annexin, invention of new molecules targeting melanocortin are published in top journals and have been commercialised.
-Our MRC/NIHR funded stratified healthcare trials of biologic response in arthritis have generated worldwide pharma partnerships.
+- In inflammation research, our high-impact discoveries in leukocyte migration, annexin and invention of new molecules targeting melanocortin are published in top journals and have been commercialised.

 - In endocrine research, our genomic discoveries in familial acromegaly have allowed us to stratify those who would benefit from early therapy avoiding shortened lives.